Don’t worry, you won’t have to write a book in its entirety!

 It can be:

-1. The dedication of the book
+1. The dedication of a book

 2. A single chapter in a book